Policy and Procedure Name:

 medical treatment request) as the situation warrants.

-services staff may, as part of the investigation, send the Claim Reactivation
+As part of the investigation, BWC claims services staff may send the Claim

 warrants.
 BWC claims services staff shall create the appropriate medical exam